 This recipe is served as a full meal.
 No side dishes are served.
-The only ingredient or a side dish as you may want to call it is avocado.
-Cornmeal and avocado are usually served together for breakfast, lunch or dinner.
+The only ingredient or a side dish, as you may want to call it, is avocado.
+Cornmeal and avocado are usually served together for breakfast, lunch, or dinner.
 It does not matter the way the cornmeal is cooked; avocado is always present.
 The only exception will be if the cornmeal is served sweetened.

 For the recipe, I used 2 cups of cornmeal to serve 6 – 8 people.
 Cornmeal takes a long time to cook.
 The coarser or larger the grains are, the longer the cooking process will be.
 Cooking cornmeal is almost like an art.
 You need the right seasoning, and you must also add your veggies or meat at the right time.

-One thing you must always do is cooking the grains with either a wooden spoon or a sturdy spoon spatula.
+One thing you must always do is cook the grains with either a wooden spoon or a sturdy spoon spatula.
 The reason is that it will be easier to manage.
 Making a polenta meal is the same as well.